sanjayankur31/Maki-Marttunen2022/NeuroML/Readme.md

 pip install -r ./requirements.txt
 ```

+## Cells

+Standardised NeuroML implementations of various cell models are kept in this directory.

 ## Experiments

 The `experiments` folder contains individual experiments in different folders with their specific documentations.